Braces in Denton & Krum, TX - What You Need to Know

 Life With Braces

-What can you eat?
-Let’s talk about what you shouldn’t eat!
-If you’ve been wanting to drop a few pounds, the first week wearing braces is just your chance!
+Firstly, let’s talk about what you shouldn’t eat!
 For the first day or so, stick to soft foods.
 Avoid tough meats, hard breads, and raw vegetables.
 Before long, you’ll be able to bite a cucumber again.
 But you’ll need to protect your orthodontic appliances when you eat for as long as you’re wearing braces.

 Foods to Avoid